artemkv/artemkv.github.io/algorithms.md

 - Sometimes using this method is not straightforward, i.g. in case of array doubling/halving, you don't know how many inserts/deletes you may have in the future.
 In that case, other methods may be more convenient to use
 - **Accounting method:** allow an operation "store credit in a bank account (>=0)", allow an operation to "pay for the time using credit in the bank"
 - You should make sure your balance never goes negative; so the number of ops that use credit should be bounded by the number of ops that deposit
-- In case of array doubling, you insert a coin every time you add an item to an array, and they you use those coins to double the array
+- In case of array doubling, you insert a coin every time you add an item to an array, and then you use those coins to double the array
 - But you need to prove that you will have those coins when you need them, and you will not use them more than once, so that may get tricky
 - **Charging method:** allow operations to charge the cost retroactively to the past (but not future).
 So when you calculate the cost per op, consider actual cost + total cost of all charges from the future
 - In case of array doubling/halving, you know how many future inserts you need to require doubling and how many future deletes to require deletion; so you can calculate the total charge from the future